Skip to navigation Skip to content

 • hold a visa subclass 403 (granted under the Pacific Australia Labour Mobility (PALM) stream and the person has been approved for Family Accompaniment) - FTB Only

-• be a holder of certain temporary visas that qualify customers for some payments and be in Australia
+• hold certain temporary visas that qualify customers for some payments and be in Australia

 A customer who is outside Australia temporarily is generally considered to still be residing in Australia.

-From 1 January 2019, a Newly Arrived Resident's Waiting Period (NARWP) applies to some family assistance, PPL and DAP payments.
+A Newly Arrived Resident's Waiting Period (NARWP) applies to some family assistance and PPL payments.

 Residence requirements for FTB